Only seven clubs have won more domestic trophies in Germany than VfB Stuttgart’s nine.

 Of all the success stories in the side, Silas Wamangituka is the headline grabber.
 Ten goal involvements is a fantastic return, let alone that he is starting from a right wing back position.
 That after nine games he was also completing nearly four defensive actions per game, putting him amongst the league’s most dynamic players.

 Coulibaly is a lethal mercurial.
 Electric and unpredictable on the ball, he is beginning to add composed finishing to his game.
 Then there is Nicolás González.
 The Argentinian has four goals and one assist, despite starting just four games in the league.

 In the side’s 3-4-3 or 3-5-2 he can play as either the left or right winger, receiving deeper from the striker and lashing shots at goal.
 Like may in this side, he possesses instinctive brilliance, catered to by the manager’s loose attacking philosophy.

 ‘Nicolás González will probably be the player that will be sold for the most money.
 He is a difference-maker.’

 Only four teams have taken more than VfB’s 186 shots this season.
-Yet away from the attacking headlines are three central midfielders, integral to the functioning of the team.
+Yet away from the attacking headlines are two central midfielders, integral to the functioning of the team.

 ‘If Wataru Endo was a few years younger, than I would say he would be the player with the highest potential.
 But at 27, we might currently see him in his prime.’